Michigan Highways: Since 1997.

 Southern Entrance: From Marinette, Wisconsin at the City of Menominee via the Interstate Bridge over the Menominee River

-Northern Terminus: 2½ miles east of Copper Harbor at the Horseshoe Harbor Rd turnaround
+Northern Terminus: Updated 2026-01 2½ miles east of Copper Harbor (1 mile east of the Fort Wilkins Historic State Park main entrance) at the US-41 Northern Terminus turnaround

 Length: 279.004 miles